rsamwilson2323-cloud/puppy/README.md

 # 🐶 Puppy Project

-A cute and interactive web project that showcases a puppy-themed interface using HTML, CSS, and JavaScript.
+A cute and interactive web project that showcases a puppy-themed interface using HTML and CSS.
 Designed with engaging visuals, smooth animations, and a playful UI to deliver a fun and enjoyable user experience.

 ---

 ## 🚀 Features

 - 🐶 Puppy-themed design
-- 🎨 Smooth animations and transitions
+- 🎨 Smooth CSS animations and transitions
 - 💖 Interactive UI elements
 - 📱 Responsive design
 - ⚡ Lightweight and fast